-My Ferrero Rocher bliss balls are also gluten free, since I skipped the wafer part of the original.
-I actually like it better without it and the crunchiness that roasted hazelnuts bring is enough for me.
+Chocolate and roasted hazelnuts are one of my favourite combinations.
+When I was still vegetarian, I loved eating Ferrero Rocher because of this heavenly combination, although the wafer part in the original is quite dominant.
+I wanted to focus more on the chocolate and hazelnut aspect for this vegan version.
+My vegan Ferrero Rocher bliss balls are also gluten free since I skipped the wafer part that the original contains.
+I actually like them better without it, and the crunchiness that roasted hazelnuts bring is enough for me.

 More delicious copycat candy recipes: